 Studies show there are three major factors that affect college enrollment.
 One is parent engagement, the second is meeting with a College Adviser, and the third is submitting a FAFSA.
 The Free Application for Federal Student Aid (FAFSA) is the easiest way to get financial aid for college!
 Financial aid includes grants, work-study, student loans, and some scholarships.
 The free application opens October 1st every year and must be completed every year a student is in college.

-Please be aware that many scams appear each year attempting to get families to pay for information that is free.
+(Please be aware that many scams appear each year attempting to get families to pay for information that is free.
 Specifically, families are targeted by “scholarship companies” that promise to complete FAFSA applications and/or guarantee scholarships for a fee (often as much as $1500).
-Scholarship information is always available for free at the high school, colleges and on the internet.
+Scholarship information is always available for free at high schools, colleges and on the internet.
 For more scholarship information relevant to West Charlotte students, click here.)

 Do you have more questions about this topic?
 Contact Ms. McGuire.